Environmental impact of fashion

-Fast fashion
+Elizabeth L. Cline's 2012 book Overdressed: The Shockingly High Cost of Cheap Fashion was one of the first investigations into the human and environmental toll of fashion.
+The practice has also come under criticism for contributing to poor working conditions in developing countries.

 Fast fashion is defined as "an approach to the design, creation, and marketing of clothing fashions that emphasizes making fashion trends quickly and cheaply available to consumers."

 While traditional fashion processes usually take about 6 months to design, manufacture, and market products, fast fashion completes these processes in several weeks, allowing the quickly changing demands of consumers to be met.
-This is enabled by global supply chains, low cost manufacturing and just in time inventory systems that enable retailers to produce and distribute clothing at a scale never before seen.
-Fast fashion has been enabled.
+Fast fashion has been enabled by global supply chains, low-cost manufacturing and just-in-time inventory systems that enable retailers to produce and distribute clothing at a scale never before seen.

 The amount of new garments bought by Americans has tripled since the 1960s.
 Globalization has encouraged the rapid growth of the fast fashion industry.
 Global retail sales of apparel in 2019 reached 1.9 trillion U.S dollars, a new high – this number is expected to double to three trillion U.S. dollars by the year 2030.
 The world consumes more than 80 billion items of clothing annually, a figure that is still increasing owing to the acceleration of fashion cycles and consumer demand for inexpensive yet fashionable garments.

-Fast fashion is also referred to as "disposable fashion", as trend cycles change so quickly that many consumers will only wear their items once or twice before disposing of them.
-Clothing is also often made with poor quality materials, dismissed by the inexpensive price point.
-This leads the clothing to tear, pop seams, or wear through faster than a sustainable fashion item.

-As the popularity of fast fashion has increased, this has led to the rise of ultra-fast fashion.
-Ultra-fast fashion is similar to fast fashion, however the speed of production and trend cycles are sped up.
-The clothing is made of even worse quality than typical fast fashion items, and it is encouraged to be worn only a couple of times before disposing of it.
-Many of the companies with a high social media presence, such as Shein, Fashion Nova, and PrettyLittleThing, promote ultra-fast fashion.